Blog – Posted on Friday, May 01

 Koontz has made a career out of melding sci-fi and spec-fic trappings with his particular brand of horror.
 Watchers came during a stretch in the mid-80’s that made him a perennial bestseller.
 Featuring a super-intelligent Golden Retriever and relentless genetically engineered monstrosity, the novel explores themes that would become common in Koontz’s work going forward — shady government organizations and the ethical quandaries of unchecked scientific advancement.
 With Watchers, Koontz really found his footing as a master of his craft.

-The first of Butler’s Lilith's Brood trilogy follows the titular protagonist, a human woman who awakes in a cell and realizes that she is much further from home than she though.
+Dawn, the first of Butler’s Lilith's Brood trilogy follows the titular protagonist: a human woman who awakes in a cell and realizes that she is much further from home than she though.
 Earth has become an uninhabitable nuclear wasteland and a few select humans have been plucked by an alien race — who have their own particular interest in humans.
 A modern sci-fi classic, Butler’s novels are marked by their spotlight on questions of race and class.

 On the surface, this is an adaptation of the first season of a beloved British sitcom.
 However, the show’s creators have crafted a funny, affecting novel that marries some of the best parts of the series with the spirit of Douglas Adams.